ATIX-AG/errata_parser/README.md

 You can generate Ubuntu errata information by running the `gen_errata.rb` script as follows:

+    bundle exec debRelease.rb ubuntu > packages_everything.json
     bundle exec gen_errata.rb ubuntu > errata_ubuntu.yaml

+The `packages_everything.json` file from the first of these two commands stores package information from the Ubuntu security repository (http://security.ubuntu.com/ubuntu)
+This is needed to make sure to only handle referenced packages which are provided by repository.

 Note that the `ubuntu` argument of the `gen_errata.rb` script is hard coded to use https://usn.ubuntu.com/usn-db/database.json.bz2 as its source of information, and to generate errata for `bionic` for `amd64` only.